CarrotBRRR/Mention-Counter-Bot/README.md

 Developed by: Dominic Choi (CarrotBRRR)

 ## TODO:
-- Commands and info
 - q.random #channel

 get a random quote from a specified channel

 - Timing Feature

 print time taken in console to retrieve quotes

+- q.commands

+send list of commands and descriptions

+- Add info about the bot in readme